hannah-larsen/hexcodle/src/app/blog/posts/september-update.md

 ---
-title: 'Where the HEX Have the Hexcodle Developers Been?'
+title: "Where the HEX Have the Hexcodle Developers Been?"
-description: 'Life Updates from Developers Hannah and Ekim'
+description: "Life Updates from Developers Hannah and Ekim"
-keywords: 'Daily Wordle games, Hexcodle, Hexcodle Mini, Colour, Color, Colour game, Wordle, Contest'
+keywords: "Daily Wordle games, Hexcodle, Hexcodle Mini, Colour, Color, Colour game, Wordle, Contest"
-author: 'Hannah Larsen'
+author: "Hannah Larsen"
-date: 'September 15th, 2025'
+date: "September 15, 2025"
 ---

-Hey Hexcodlers! *It's been a minute...*
+Hey Hexcodlers! _It's been a minute..._

 First and foremost, Ekim and I want to thank you all for continuing to play Hexcodle every day.
 It's a privilege to have created something that so many people interact with each day 😊